方威 — the author's name in Chinese calligraphy

 Based out of the Bay Area.
 I spend most of my time in math modeling, AI research, and engineering.

-I graduated from Case Western Reserve University in May of 2026 with a BS/MS in computer science.
-During my time there, I pursued many interests such as: starting the quant finance club, growing club tennis, and doing lots and lots of research.
+I graduated from Case Western Reserve University in May 2026 with a dual BS/MS degree in computer science.
+During my time there, I cofounded the quant finance club, grew the tennis club to record participation, and did lots of research.

 Currently, I am a quantitative analyst at KeyBank where I model expected loss for the bank's portfolio.
-I continue to stay involved in AI research.
+I enjoy doing research in my spare time, focused primarily on ML and financial markets.

 Work